edgio-docs/edgio-docs/guides/overview.md

 ## Speed

 {{ PRODUCT_NAME }} makes it possible to deliver subsecond page load-times and instantaneous client-side page transitions through the use of prefetching and caching.
 It empowers developers to optimize performance by leveraging powerful caching and edge logic capabilities right from their application code using a "CDN-as-code" JavaScript API.
-Rather than manually configuring your CDN through a web portal, the XDN allows you to put your edge logic in code, so that it's source-controlled, reviewed, and tested using the same software development lifecycle as the rest of your vital application code.
+Rather than manually configuring your CDN through a web portal, {{ PRODUCT_NAME }} allows you to put your edge logic in code, so that it's source-controlled, reviewed, and tested using the same software development lifecycle as the rest of your vital application code.
 You can even A/B test edge logic in production!

 ```js
 // Example XDN routes file for a Next.js app